Last updated: Jul-11-2023

 The following code sample uses Cloudinary's

-update method to apply Amazon Rekognition's celebrity detection to the
+update method to apply Google's automatic image tagging and categorization to the

-golfer uploaded image, and then automatically assign resource tags based on the celebrities detected with at least a 90% confidence level.
+puppy uploaded image, translate all the detected categories to Russian, and then automatically add resource tags in Russian based on the categories detected with over a 90% confidence level.